 Developing and Preserving Artist Space in Boston

 Since 2002, ArtistSpace Boston has helped create live/work spaces and retain existing spaces for artists in the city.
 Space, location, and real estate are primary concerns for Boston artists.
-The initiative works to address these issues in collaboration with other city agencies including the Mayor's Office of Arts and Culture and the Department of Neighborhood Development.
+The initiative is a collaboration with other city agencies including the Mayor's Office of Arts and Culture, the Boston Redevelopment Authority, and the Department of Neighborhood Development.
 ArtistSpace Boston is particularly interested in projects which create spaces that:

 are permanently dedicated to artists,